GENERAL INFORMATION: 503-823-7404

 1120 SW Fifth Ave, Suite 600, Portland, OR 97204

-Motorists are urged to use alternate routes, remember to drive slowly, and exercise caution when traveling in the construction area.
+Motorists and bicyclists are urged to use alternate routes, remember to drive slowly, and exercise caution when traveling in the construction area.

 Project information can be found online at www.portlandoregon.gov/water/swcarolina